-One representative bulk sample has been tested for its maximum dry density and optimum moisture content.
-The results have been obtained using the Modified Proctor procedure, per ASTM D-1557, and are presented on Plates C-5 in Appendix C of this report.
-These tests are generally used to compare the in-situ densities of undisturbed field samples, and for later compaction testing.
+A representative bulk sample has been tested for its maximum dry density and optimum moisture content.
+The results have been obtained using the Modified Proctor procedure, per ASTM D-1557, and are presented on Plate C-5 in Appendix C of this report.
+These tests are generally used to with compare the dry densities of undisturbed field samples, and for later compaction testing.
 Additional testing of other soil types or soil mixes may be necessary at a later date.